-In the event that SIGA pays us cash in full and barring any unexpected material events, we currently expect that we will distribute at least 90% of the after tax net cash proceeds to our shareholders.
-The timing and form of distribution will depend upon our analysis of the Company's current situation, applicable corporate statutes relating to distributions and the economic consequences to our shareholders.
+In the event that SIGA pays us the full value of the judgment in cash, and barring any unexpected material events, we currently expect that we will distribute at least 90% of the after tax net cash proceeds from these payments to our stockholders.
+The timing and form of distribution will depend upon our analysis of the Company's current situation, applicable corporate statutes relating to distributions and the economic consequences to our stockholders.
 After distribution of these cash proceeds, we intend to seek an M&A transaction to maximize the value of the Company's remaining assets and anthrax vaccine programs.

-We will develop a transition plan and strategy for operating SIGA as a separate business in the event SIGA chooses to pay our claim by turning over 100% of its common stock to us.
+No assurances can be given that we will identify such a transaction or that any such transaction will increase stockholder value.
+We are developing a transition plan and strategy for operating SIGA as a separate business without disruption in the event SIGA chooses to pay our claim by turning over 100% of its common stock to us.